ruby-on-wheels/ruby-on-wheels.github.io/_posts/2019-01-21-fitting-the-wall-panels.md

 ![Raw wooden panels with vertical scratches](/assets/images/IMG_3701.jpg)

-I sanded the panels until I was satisfied with their look and feel.
+I sanded the panels until I was satisfied with the look and feel.

 ![Sanding the wooden panels](/assets/images/IMG_3717.jpg)

 To protect the wood from dirt and humidity, I finished the panels with a [natural wood wax](https://www.amazon.de/OSMO-Osmo-Color-Dekorwachs-transp-750/dp/B002ABTN64?tag=mumothhoofba-21).
-Although the sun warmed up the barn a little bit, it took quite long until the wood completely soaked up the oil and wax.
+Although the sun warmed up the barn a little bit, it took quite a long time until the wood completely soaked up the oil and wax.

 ![Waxed panels](/assets/images/IMG_3762.jpg)